swimmingly/swimmingly.github.io/_pages/other/overview.md

 #### form

- We must begin to conceive that there could be another kind of state.
 America's problem comes from the universal mistake about government: conflating the state with the centralized state.
 The centralized state is merely one kind of state.
-We must imagine that there could be another kind of state, and then identify it.
+Now we can identify another kind of state.
 It takes only a little logic.

 Just as the collectivist form of government is a centralized state, the individualist form of government is a _distributed state_.